PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 * I can do … 800 words in 12 minutes … what can I do in 90 minutes?
 * Just get words down, thoughts down, refine it later

+## October 9 2018 15:25:12

+* Day 22: Tuesday
+	* 1153 words (very technical instruction for adding constraints to labels)
+	* Slow start today, got distracted writing email for audience, took away focus
+		* Sent me down tangents for Jekyll blog hosting with Github like Mattt at <NSHipster.com>
+	* If I have time, I'll try and write the remaining words tonight … need to get some progress … on being outside in sun, and then some Bluetooth / Unit tests!

 ## October 8 2018 08:01:00

 * Day 21: Monday